talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 Change the value of the `color` property to `var(--theme-accentColor);`.

-Lastly, go to the "ChatHeader" component and find the `header` CSS class.
+Lastly, go to the **ChatHeader** component and find the `header` CSS class.
 Change the value of the `background-color` CSS property to `var(--theme-accentColor)`.
 TalkJS autosaves all your changes automatically.

 ## Conclusion